St. Martin's Abbey, Washington

-Saint Martin's Abbey is a community of Roman Catholic Benedictine monks who follow the Rule of St Benedict in Lacey, Washington, United States.
-First founded as a priory in 1895, the abbey is part of the American-Cassinese Benedictine Congregation and the Benedictine Confederation.
+Saint Martin's Abbey is a Benedictine abbey in Lacey, Washington.
+Founded as a priory in 1895, the abbey is part of the American-Cassinese Benedictine Congregation and the Benedictine Confederation.
 As of 2020, the monastic community had 20 monks.

 History

 In 1891, monks from Saint John's Abbey, Collegeville, Minnesota, first began pastoral ministry at "Holy Rosary Catholic Church" in Tacoma, Washington.
 In 1894, additional monks would be sent and the Abbot of Saint John's Abbey would purchase land at a public auction for the new priory about 50 miles south of Seattle, Washington, in Thurston County.
 571 acres known as section 16 were purchased for the amount of $6,920 in what is now Lacey, Washington.
 Following the monastic tradition of their mother abbey, the monks began work in parishes and immediately founded an educational institution named in honor of Saint Martin of Tours.
 The monastic community was designated a dependent priory in 1895, then an independent priory in 1904 with Father Demetrius Juenemann, O.S.B., as the first elected Prior, and then raised to the status of an abbey in 1914.